Below is a partial list and

 END THE ARMS BAZAAR: SUPPORT AN INTERNATIONAL CODE OF CONDUCT October 1998

-People have worried for years about the dangers of nuclear weapons, and rightly so, but much less is heard of the huge stocks of conventional non-nuclear weapons.
+People have worried for years about the dangers of nuclear weapons, and rightly so, but much less is heard of the huge stocks of conventional, non-nuclear weapons.
 An irresponsible global arms race is fueling human rights abuses, destabilising whole regions and undermining sustainable development.
 A commission of Nobel Peace Prize winners have proposed an International Code of Conduct to control global weapons sales and they need your support now.

 A UNITED NATIONS THAT CAN PREVENT MASS MURDER July 1998